robcarver17/skipperman/docs/ideas.md

 - import a set of members from WA to populate a list of cadets
 - report on a volunteer rota
 - reports can now be sent to .xls/.csv files

-### Required for racing event:

 - spotter sheets report
 - report to public weblink is optional and puts report in different place
 - filter volunteer sheets on qualification

+### Required for racing event:

-- regular backups on all writes; include roll back function
+- regular backups on all writes; include roll back function (showing user who did edits)
-- all buttons should save first (start with volunteer / boat allocation)
+- all buttons should save first
 - clear old reports for event (remove rednedant permalinks)